Hanafi school: Qiyas

 Qiyas, also referred to analogical reasoning, involves extending a ruling on an original case (asl) to a subsidiary case (far) where both cases share an effective cause (illah).
 For example, because of the prohibition of usury, it is forbidden to exchange wheat and other commodities for each other unless the transaction is immediate and the amount of both goods are equal.
 Hanafis extend this prohibition to apples through qiyas, as they identify the underlying illah as the exchange of a measurable commodity, and apples are measurable.

 Compared to the other Sunni and Shia schools of law, Hanafis use qiyas more extensively and grant it greater authority.
-However, it is deemed a last resort only to be used when no ruling can be derived from the Quran, sunnah and ijma.
+However, it is deemed a last resort only to be used when no ruling can be derived from the Quran, sunna and ijma.
 Hanafis view qiyas as a means of revealing pre-existing implicit rulings within the law rather than as a source of new rulings.
 Because the law is viewed as coherent and internally consistent, a valid qiyas must accord with the internal rationality of the law.

 If a ruling derived from qiyas conflicts with that from an ahad hadith, the Hanafis disagree on which takes precedence.
 One group argues that the ahad hadith always takes precedence, while a second group, led by Isa ibn Aban, opine that it only takes precedence if transmitted by a companion of Muhammad known to be a jurist.
 In general, the early classical school always followed hadith transmitted by jurist-companions regardless of its correspondence with qiyas, but followed hadith transmitted by non-jurist companions only if it corresponded with a possible qiyas, and thus accorded with the internal rationale of the law.
 (Note: Narrators in the first category include Ibn Mas'ud, Ibn Abbas, Aisha and Ibn Umar.
 Narrators in the second category include Abu Hurayra and Anas ibn Malik.)
 By the Ottoman period, however, the distinction had become less popular and non-jurist companions were largely treated the same as jurist companions.

 The Hanafis require the original case to not directly state the illah.
 The illah must be deduced by other means.
 If the illah is stated, then the ruling is applied to other cases via the "indication of the text" (dalalat al-nass), not qiyas.
 Dalalat al-nass is an exercise in linguistic interpretation rather than analogical reasoning.